 Sign Up Page

 Sign Up Dialog

 - Change mandatory to optional BookFunnel will make all of your mandatory opt-in pages optional if the reader is in the European Union.
 Pages will remain mandatory for any reader outside of the EU.
 This option pleases the lawyerly-type folks the most, but may mean that fewer readers will subscribe.

 - Block all readers in the EU Readers in the EU will see a block message if they view your mandatory opt-in giveaway pages and will not be able to claim the book.
 This is intended as temporary while you review the GDPR and make adjustments.
 You can craft the block message, and it will appear on all of your mandatory opt-in giveaway pages (across all books and all pen names).

-- Confirm again with a double opt-in email All opt-in giveaway pages (including optional opt-in pages) will send a confirmation email.
+- Confirm again with a double opt-in email All opt-in giveaway pages will send a confirmation email.
 Readers cannot download the book without consenting to join your list twice.
 This is not a requirement of the GDPR.

 How should we apply these settings?

 - Apply these settings only to readers in the EU BookFunnel will only apply these settings when the reader appears to originate from an IP address within the EU.
 This is the default we select for you.

 - Apply these settings to all readers This should be enabled if you live in the EU, as the GDPR applies to all of your subscribers, not only subscribers inside the EU.

 How to apply these settings to your account